 Self-inflating sleeping mats don’t take up much space in your bag, they’re very lightweight and portable.
 However, they’re usually not very thick, especially if you choose a budget sleeping mat.

 You should leave the valve open when you’re away from your tent to let it inflate, then close the valve immediately before you lie down.
-If you leave the valve closed, air will escape, which will happen during your sleep too.
-However, even a budget self-inflating mat will give you that extra bit of comfort.
+Even a budget self-inflating mat will give you that extra bit of comfort.

 If you go for a camping airbed, these are much heavier and bulkier, they take up more space in your bag.
 You also have to inflate them using either a foot pump or a battery powered pump.
 I usually use a battery powered pump, but it takes 4 fat D batteries – that in itself is not light!